MultiPaper/MultiPaper/MULTIPAPER_YAML.md

 Whether the player should always have the same entity id across all servers.
 This is useful for some plugins that enable seamless cross-server teleporting.

+`persistent-vehicle-entity-ids-seconds`
+Whether a player's vehicle should save the entity id when the player leaves the server.
+This is the amount of seconds that entity id should remain valid for before a new entity id is assigned instead (default is 15 seconds).
+Set to 0 to disable this.

 ### files

 `files-to-not-sync`